Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 The multivitamin treats all bioactives as interchangeable.
 Yet supplementation science distinguishes two fundamentally different categories.

 Essentials comprise the vitamins and minerals that the body does not synthesize in sufficient quantities: magnesium, zinc, vitamin D3, vitamin B12, iron, iodine.
-Depleted soils, industrial food, and sedentary lifestyles create near-universal increased nutritional needs.
-But "near-universal" does not mean "identical."
-Two individuals of the same age, living in the same city, can present radically different vitamin D levels depending on their genetics (VDR receptor, the protein that allows cells to capture vitamin D), body fat (D3 is fat-soluble and "dilutes" in adipose tissue), and sun exposure (PubMed).
+Being essential does not mean that every adult should receive a supplement.
+Two individuals of the same age, living in the same city, can have different vitamin D status depending on genetics, body fat, diet, and sun exposure; the current blood value integrates part of this context.

 The Cell study by Zeevi et al. (2015) on personalized glycemic response established a finding that has become foundational: two people eating the same food can have radically different metabolic responses (PubMed).
 This N=1 biology principle applies directly to supplementation.
 Interindividual variability renders any universal formula structurally inadequate, whether we are discussing essentials or geroprotectors.